STHobbes/render/README.md

 ![alt text](./resources/images/everything.jpg "sample image")

 STATUS: currently porting from a moldy old project to github - cleanup and update as code and docs are added to the project.<br/>
-VERSION: 0.60<br/>
+VERSION: 0.65<br/>
-PROGRESS: utilities libraries and assignments 1, 2, 3, and 4 posted.
-Simple ray tracing framework posted.
-Oversampling and distributed ray tracing are posted, a number of textures have been completed with tests, All quadric geometries are completed with tests.<br/>
+PROGRESS: Added clipping planes (with testing environments)to spheres, ellipsoids, and cones.
+Code simplification and javadocs improvements.<br/>
 TODO: see [TODO list](./TODO.md)

 ## Abstract
-This is old ray-tracing code in Java that is easily extensible (good for experimenting with), and makes good images in reasonable time on today's hardware.
+This is old ray-tracing code in Java that is easily extensible (good for teaching and/or experimenting with), and makes good images in reasonable time on today's hardware.
+This rendering framework was built for teaching, not production.
 The ray-tracing framework supports single sample per pixel, pixel oversampling, and distributed ray tracing (motion blur, depth of field, area lights, blurred reflection, etc).

 ### How do I Run this in the Comfort of my Very Own Home?